Frequently Asked Questions

 Does the choir sing unaccompanied?

-We do not have musical accompaniment although Caroline will start us off on the right note!
+We do not have musical accompaniment although Pete will start us off on the right note!

 When does the choir meet?